Technology to reduce construction costs

 Over the past several years, the construction industry has been positively booming with new technology.
 Construction is a high-risk industry.
 One of the largest focus areas for growth has been technology improving worker safety.
 Reducing injuries, insurance claims, and fatalities is undoubtedly a great area to focus on when developing new technology.

 As contractors continue to deploy more technology onto the job site to reduce risk and injuries, the real question remains: can it affect the bottom line?
 If technology can help us avoid as little as one injury, the savings are over $25,000.
 With this much on the table, technology seems inexpensive.
 New technologies and processes have the potential to make it possible to bypass traditional means of insurance.

-Cloud based software: Vetting and hiring quality subcontractors are essential to create an efficient jobsite, due to the complexity of work; trades tend to suffer from miscommunication issues.
+Vetting and hiring quality subcontractors are essential to creating an efficient job site, due to the complexity of work; trades tend to suffer from miscommunication issues.
 These miscommunications can cause serious mistakes and rework, leading to contractor default.
 Collaboration software ensures that contractors and their subs working together on one project can stay in close contact with one another.
-When working on a big project together, cloud software enables contractors and their subs to access documents, record information and share ideas.
+When working on a big project together, cloud software enables contractors and their subs to access documents, record information, and share ideas.
 Tracecost jumps in here to plug in any gaps.

-The construction industry is counting on technology to help improve worker's safety, strengthen risk management and minimise insurance cost.
-Without proper engagement from workers and employees any of these technologies will fail.
-Construction technology is a game changer for the insurance industry.
-By providing a real-time view into jobsites for the first time, and collecting and sharing key data, technology is driving critical safety and process improvements.
+The construction industry is counting on technology to help improve workers' safety, strengthen risk management and minimize insurance costs.
+Without proper engagement from workers and employees, any of these technologies will fail.
+Construction technology is a game-changer for the insurance industry.
+By providing a real-time view into job sites for the first time, and collecting and sharing key data, technology is driving critical safety and process improvements.
 And, it allows insurers to more accurately assess risk, determine liability and mitigate fraud, reduce costly claims and improve the overall bottom line.